owncloud-archive/ocdev/README.rst

 inside the cloned folder.

 The **-m** option tells python to run the **ocdev/__main__.py** file.
 This is needed to have working imports in both installed and local versions.

+.. note:: If the library is also installed the installed version imports will be used and local changes will be ignored.
+Make sure to uninstall the global version first before making local changes!

 Installation
 ============